VSenakosau/Terminal/README.md

 grep: inner_dir_1: Is a directory tf_2.txt:the sec 3
 ```
 The `-w`option ensures that only lines with "sec" as a standalone word are matched, excluding cases where "sec" is part of a larger word.
+`*` is used to represent all files in the current directory.
 ## 26. Find lines in files where there is only a combination of letters "sec" in any case in the current folder
 ```
 vvsen@Vadim MINGW64 /C/Vadim/QA/HW_terminal/hw2/dir_1